 March 24, 2011

 Received wisdom states that if you understand history and apply it to the present day, you stand a better chance of not making the same mistake twice.
-It’s also true that the victors write the history of world events- one of the spoils of war we are told.
-But after decades of changing the language of modern war and its recent history, all those old lessons are becoming buried- under a heap of customised propaganda and legalese.
+It’s also true that the victors write the history of world events – one of the spoils of war we are told.
+After decades of changing the language of modern warfare, and paving over recent history, all those old lessons are becoming buried under a heap of made-to-order propaganda and legalese.
 This is the new language of war.

-Regarding all of the West’s military strikes, invasions and occupations over the last decade, namely Iraq and Afghanistan, the victors and their mercenary legal teams have indeed written their way into wars, and afterwards attempted to write their own version of popular history, skillfully rewriting international law in the process- all of which has been recycled, yet again, in order to justify a new globalist operation Libya.
+Regarding all of the West’s military strikes, invasions and occupations over the last decade, most notably those in Iraq and Afghanistan, the victors with their teams mercenary lawyers, have indeed written their way into wars, and later afterwards, have attempted to rewrite history.
+This includes skillfully rewriting international law in the process, this time in order to justify a new globalist operation Libya.

-This week has witnessed the latest bombing attack unleashed under fake humanitarian cover against the sovereign state of Libya.
-Lest we forget- that’s right, Libya is still a sovereign state.
+This week has witnessed the latest bombing attack unleashed under fake humanitarian cover, against the sovereign state of Libya.
+Lest we forget – yes, that’s right, Libya is still a sovereign state.

-With Libya, like with past conquests in Yugoslavia, Afghanistan and Iraq, we see the same identical twisted neo-conservative doctrine which was officially chrisined under George Bush Jr, formerly known as the “pre-emptive strike”, now refashioned for neo-liberals like Obama, Cameron and Sarkozy… as the humanitarian strike.
+With Libya, like with past US and NATO conquests in Yugoslavia, Afghanistan and Iraq, we see the same identical twisted neo-conservative doctrine which was officially christined under George Bush Jr, formerly known as the “pre-emptive strike”, now refashioned for neo-liberals like Obama, Cameron and Sarkozy… as the humanitarian strike.

 The idea of the humanitarian strike is ultimately more profound than its predecessor because the term effectively disarms columns of liberal-minded mainstream pundits and intellectual academics.
 It’s quite an ingenious evolution from the lumbering NeoCon days.
 But do not be confused, they are both contrived terms designed to cover the same exact long-range foreign policy goals: regime change, followed by carving up the assets of the host country through a series of military operations and western corporate privatisation projects.
 In time, Libya will face the same long corporate onslaught that Iraq has.